1Marc/marcgrabanski.com/src/pages/articles/2020-01-02-vr/index.md

 We used this kit to set up in Denver and San Francisco.
 It's so cool to have a toolkit to set up anywhere! 🏔🏙

 It's clear we're not going to work in-person anytime soon, so we have to adapt and learn how to hire remotely as well.
-I can't believe we're growing through this period, but despite the challenges, we have overcome them and continue to grow.
+I can't believe we're growing through this period, but we have overcome challenges and continue to grow.
 Thanks to Aisha, Joumana, Brent, Krista, Lanie, Tanner, Jon, and Ken.
 I'm super proud of what we've accomplished together as a team! 🤩

 ## 🏃‍♂️ Running this Summer